resource-watch/slate/source/includes/api/_widget.md

 ```

 <aside class="notice">
-Creating a widget will cause its thumbnail to be generated, which may take a few seconds to process.
+Creating a widget will cause a thumbnail to be generated in the background for the new widget.
+As it is generated asyncronously, the newly generated thumbnail url may only become available on subsequent requests.
 </aside>